-The general reserve is established through transfers from profit for the year as recommended by the Board of Directors' and approved by the Shareholders' at the Annual General Meeting.
+The general reserve is established through transfers from profit for the year as recommended by the Board of Directors' and approved by the Shareholders at the Annual General Meeting.
 The reserve is distributable based on a recommendation by the Board of Directors', approved by a Shareholders' resolution.
-During the year, no transfers were made to general reserves.
-In the previous year, transaction costs for the share issue amounted to AED 672,000 have been recorded in the general reserve.
+During the year and last year, no transfers were made to general reserves.